leomorpho/little-birds/ai-engine/README.md

 `uvicorn app.main:api --reload --workers 1 --host 0.0.0.0 --port 8000`

 ## Preprocessing
-The text of html is extracted bu not cleaned for useless words.
+The text of html is extracted but not cleaned for useless words.
 I keep that operation for later as I want to minimize the information loss since I am not yet sure of what I want to do with it.
 However, the extracted metadata from the html tags are cleaned to only retrieve useful words and info (like datetime, categories, important semantic words).

 A Kivy frontend UI is available to process html into the internal representation.
 To run, `python3 preprocessing_helper/ui/py`.